NAD777/leetforces/README.md

 destination \
     - Orchestrator - the service which manages test generation and user submission execution and checking

-The links between services are to show how they communicate within project, in reality there are several distinct networks: one for `orchestrator` and its services, one for `orchestrator` and `juggler`, and one for `juggler` and `bot`.
+The links between services are to show how they communicate within project, in reality, there are several distinct networks: one for `orchestrator` and its services, one for `orchestrator` and `juggler`, and one for `juggler` and `bot`.
 Such complex network partitioning is made with considerations of security and logical separation.

 ### Telegram Bot (bot)
-Provides neat UI for end-user, as well as communicates with Telegram API for filename resolution, etc. Has several API routes to gather data from the user, as well as to accept submission testing results from the `Juggler`
+Provides neat UI for end-user, as well as communicates with Telegram API for filename resolution, etc. Has several API routes to gather data from the user, as well as to accept submission testing results from the `Juggler`.

 ### Juggler (aka backend)
 Provides extensive API for task storing and retrieval, communicating with the database (postgreSQL) storage and